Chaitanya-vangipurapu/user_management/README.md

+# author CHAITANYA VANGIPURAPU
 # User Management using Node, Express, and MongoDB

 This is a simple user management API that allows you to perform <strong>CRUD</strong> (create, read, update, delete) operations on user data.
 The API is built using <strong>Node.js</strong>, <strong>Express</strong>, and <strong>MongoDB</strong>, and uses <strong>EJS</strong> for rendering views.